StuartRiffle/ragtag-tiger/README.md

 --llm-provider openai  --llm-server http://YOUR_SERVER:8081
 ```

-Or, to use the built-in `llama.cpp` [library](https://pypi.org/project/llama-cpp-python/) locally (without manually starting a server), set the provider to "llamacpp" and supply a pre-downloaded model:
+Or, to use the built-in `llama.cpp` [library](https://pypi.org/project/llama-cpp-python/) locally (without manually starting a server), set the provider to "llamacpp" and feed it a pre-downloaded model:
 ```
 --llm-provider llamacpp  --llm-model codellama-34b.Q4_K_M.gguf
 ```